anjuna-security/apm-secure-deployments/azure/README.md

 Enclave and Signer values above are just examples.

-**Note**: If you are using a fully-qualified domain name that you **own** in a public DNS registrar, instead of adding a new entry to your `/etc/hosts` file you could update the DNS A record for the domain name to point to the APM server's public IP address.
+**Note**: If you are using a fully-qualified domain name that you **own** in a public DNS registrar, instead of adding a new entry to your `/etc/hosts` file, you could update the DNS A record for the domain name to point to the APM server's public IP address.

 ## Upgrading the Anjuna Policy Manager

-To upgrade your live APM Server to a new version some downtime will be required.
+To upgrade your live APM Server to a new version, some downtime will be required.
 Make sure to run the following command to stop the APM Server first:

 ```bash
 ./infra.sh stop